 In January, 1969, we moved our services to the Central Congregational Church.
 Our lay “rabbi” (with a small ‘r’) was Zelman Kamien who conducted them with enthusiasm, a ‘yiddische tam’ and unique creativity.

 Through the initiative and persistence of our first president, Donald Pearlman, the congregation acquired our first Sefer Torah, HaTorah HaKedosha, in the true meaning of the word Kadosh, or sacred.
-This Torah was obtained in 1969 from the Westminster Synagogue of London, England and is one of 1564 Torot brought to England from Prague, Czechoslovakia.
+This Torah was obtained in 1969 from the Memorial Scrolls Trust of London, England and is one of 1564 Torot brought to England from Prague, Czechoslovakia.
 There, the Nazis had planned to exhibit the Torot, plundered from the destroyed synagogues of Europe, as part of an historical exhibit of the artifacts of a vanished race, the Jews.
 Instead, these Torot have been distributed to synagogues throughout England, the United States, and the world.
 Scroll #1184, from the Strasnice Synagogue of Prague, Czechoslovakia had “found its place in a sacred Ark to live and breathe again.”
 It was dedicated, appropriately, on Shavuot, 1969.